jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-7/section-4.md

 Grotius was the first to try to give the world such a system.
 His treatise on the laws of war and peace, with all its imperfections, is the most complete work on this subject to this day.

-In another discourse, I shall try to give an account of=
+In another discourse, I shall try to give an account of:
 - the general principles of law and government
 - the different revolutions they have undergone in the different ages and periods of society in what concerns= justice, and